MatrixBlake/MatrixBlake.github.io/_pages/about.md

   - /about.html
 ---

-My name is Kunze Wang, and I'm currently a machine learning engineer and applied scientist in [Rokt](https://www.rokt.com/), working on computational computing and recommendation system.
+My name is Kunze Wang, and I am currently a machine learning engineer and applied scientist at [Rokt](https://www.rokt.com/), where I work on computational computing and recommendation systems.

-Before joining Rokt, I finished my PhD degree at The University of Sydney, supervised by [Dr.Caren Han](https://drcarenhan.github.io/) and Dr.Josiah Poon.
-During my period in USYD, I visited The University of Hong Kong and The University of Western Australia and interned in Meituan Company.
+Before joining Rokt, I completed my PhD at The University of Sydney, supervised by [Dr.Caren Han](https://drcarenhan.github.io/) and Dr. Josiah Poon.
+During my time at USYD, I visited The University of Hong Kong and The University of Western Australia, and interned at Meituan Company.

-Before that, I studied Master of Information Technology and Information Technology Management at UYSD.
-I finished my bachelor's degree at Nanjing University and graduated with honours.
+Prior to that, I earned my Master of Information Technology and Information Technology Management at USYD.
+I completed my bachelor's degree at Nanjing University and graduated with honors.

-My research interests include graph neural networks for text classification, knowledge graphs, abusive language detection, and recently LLM like everyone in academia:)
+My research interests include graph neural networks for text classification, knowledge graphs, abusive language detection, and, like everyone else in academia recently, large language models :)

 Pulications
 ======